 The NAU SON Bachelor of Science in Nursing (BSN) curriculum was designed to provide a broad base of principles from science and liberal arts including additional specialized courses in leadership, healthcare delivery systems, community and public health nursing, health promotion, nursing research, and evidence-based practice.
 To ensure the program quality and integrity, the BSN program follows the standards set out in the American Association of Colleges of Nursing (AACN) Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing, 2008).
 The baccalaureate graduate enters the nursing profession as a nurse generalist with a strong foundation for developing specialized clinical practice and other advanced practice roles.
 The BSN graduates are prepared to function effectively in ambiguous, unpredictable, and complex environments; demonstrate critical thinking and flexibility; translate, integrate, and apply knowledge to enhance patient care quality and safety.
 The program graduates possess the skills and credentials necessary to pursue graduate education.

-The model above represents the organizing structure of NAU SON.
-The model illustrates the emphasis on lifelong learning throughout all programs in a culturally congruent context for all populations.
+Figure 1.2 represents the Organizing Structure of NAU SON and illustrates the emphasis on lifelong learning throughout all programs in a culturally congruent context for all populations.
 Students enter the NAU SON at varying points in their careers (pre-licensure ASN, BSN, Online RN to BSN and/or Online MSN).
 Although students enter Benner’s (1984, 2000, 2001) continuum at different starting points (as a result of additional knowledge and experience), they continually move toward higher levels of competence.
 The implication for teaching and learning is emphasized by the constructs of caring, experiential, clinical judgment, and holistic health/illness/death.